Chapter 4: Team Culture

 Manager: "No problem.
 What can we do to help you finish tomorrow?"

-Not: "Why didn't you finish on time?"
+Not: "Why did you not finish on time?"

 Collaboration Over Competition